 - 1. To come up with a background of the picture of the food industry in India - 2.
-To review the growth strategy that resulted to the big giant A2B sweet shop. - 3.
-To understand and highlight the applicability of various market development strategies in Indian market, and - 4.
-To fetch learning's from the great entrepreneur of A2B and draw the conclusion towards the possible measures which could prove as an expansion strategy to broaden A2B's business outside India.
+To review the growth strategy that resulted in the giant modern A2B sweet shop.

+3. To understand and highlight the applicability of various market development strategies in the Indian market, and

+4. To fetch learning's from the great entrepreneur of A2B and conclude the possible measures which could prove as an expansion strategy to broaden A2B's business outside India.